Welcome to our Virtual School!

 Children's Library: Lots of culturally diverse short stories.
 For KS3.

-Summer Reading Challenge: Lots of great activities linked to reading here.
+Winter Reading Challenge: Lots of great activities linked to reading here.

 Dragon Quest: Test out your lateral thinking!